ibehren1/fw-gui/README.md

 # FW-GUI for use with VyOS

 The FW-GUI project is not affiliated with VyOS in any way.
-It is a wholly separate project to build a community tool that helps to visually build and manage firewall specfic configuations on VyOS firewalls.
+It is a wholly separate project to build a community tool that helps to visually build and manage firewall specfic configuations for VyOS firewalls.
+This project is not owned by VyOS.io, or Sentrium S.L., nor does it seek to appear to be an official project, product or partner of the aforementioned.

-## GUI for Managing VyOS Firewall Rule Configurations
+## GUI for Managing Firewall Rule Configurations on VyOS Firewalls

 The web GUI allows the user to visually create and manage group objects, firewall chains/rules and filter chains/rules for multiple firewalls.
 Additionally, user can push the created policy to the firewalls via SSH connectivity via the Napalm-VyOS framework or download the configuation commands to apply via console.
 Additionally, user can import/export a JSON file of the fw-gui configuration to move between instances of the GUI.